radiusxyz/radius-delay-encryption/README.md

-Here's a README for your `pvde.js` module:

----

 # PVDE.js

 This module provides functions to generate, prove, verify, and solve time-lock puzzles, as well as perform symmetric key encryption and decryption.
 It leverages WebAssembly (Wasm) modules to enhance the cryptographic operations.